Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 ## Instructions

 1. Start by choosing the KAPy configuration to work with.
-The "test" configuration in `./configs/test` is the one to use here.
+The "tutorial" configuration in `./configs/tutorial` is the one to use here.
 Copy (or soft-link) the `config.yaml` file found there into the KAPy root directory e.g

 ```
 cp ./configs/tutorial/config.yaml .